This information applies to South Australia only. Please contact your local state or territory if living outside of SA.

 The Dog and Cat Management Board can only accredit dogs (canine familiaris).

-7. Can my companion dog be accredited as a disability dog?
+7. Can my companion dog be accredited as an assistance dog?

-Yes, your companion dog can be accredited as a disability dog if:
+Yes, your companion dog can be accredited as an assistance dog if:

-8. What training does my dog need to do to be a disability dog?
+8. What training does my dog need to do to be an assistance dog?

 Your dog needs to be under effective control and hygienic at all times (well groomed, toileting on command etc).
 Your dog must not be aggressive, anxious, easily distracted or easily startled.

-9. How do I apply to have my disability dog accredited?
+9. How do I apply to have my assistance dog accredited?

-In South Australia contact the Dog and Cat Management Board on 08 8124 4962 or email@example.com
+In South Australia, contact the Dog and Cat Management Board on 08 8124 4962 or email@example.com for more information.

 The Federal Disability Discrimination Act 1992, applies throughout Australia and contains information about access rights with an assistance animal and the definition of an assistance animal under the Federal Act.

-10. Where can I get a disability dog that has been trained for me?
+10. Where can I get an assistance dog that has been trained for me?

-Assistance Dogs International has a list on their website of organisations that may be able to assist you to find a disability dog www.assistancedogsinternational.org
+Assistance Dogs International has a list on their website of organisations that may be able to assist you to find an assistance dog

 11. Can accreditation be revoked?

-Yes, if the dog is found to be unsuitable as a disability dog, accreditation can be revoked at anytime.
+Yes, if the dog is found to be unsuitable as an assistance dog, accreditation can be revoked at anytime.
 If the dog is declared dangerous, menacing or nuisance by your local council, accreditation will be revoked.

-If the Board receives complaints from the public about how the disability dog is being used, or how it behaves, accreditation may be revoked.
+If the Board receives complaints from the public about how the assistance dog is being used, or how it behaves, accreditation may be revoked.